AmonRayfa/mabe/DEVELOPMENT.md

 rules and recommendations for contributing to the project.
 Make sure to read these guidelines first before contributing to the project in any way.

+For information on how to use the project, please refer to the [README](README.md) file.

 ## Table of Contents

 - [Project Structure](#project-structure)